crypto-org-chain/chain-docs/docs/modules/jellyfish-merkle.md

   This helps to keep data compact in underlying storage, because the nodes are inserted in key order.

-  > We use the block height as the version number, we'll use them interchangablely in this doc.
+  > We use the block height as the version number, we'll use them interchangeably in this doc.

 - We can compress the duplicates of placeholder hashes in the merkle proof.